“Nothing is better than reading and gaining more and more knowledge.”

 Knowing a little geography too would be helpful too.
 Knowing that the Alps is a mountain range in Central Europe: crossing mountain ranges on foot is a treacherous business.
 Knowing something of months, seasons, hemispheres and climates: the winter months in the northern hemisphere are going to fairly inhospitable in a Central European mountain range.
 All of which would explain the majority of losses – desertion rather than death.
 Soldiers simply gave up.

 You don’t need to be an ancient history buff of course, and know all of this stuff.
-You can make those inferences if you know a little about Hannibal and can place the events in time, something about mountain climates and the likely weather conditions in October.
+You can make those inferences if you know a little about Hannibal and can place the events in time, know something about mountain climates and the likely weather conditions in October.
 But know none of this and no amount of generic inferencing skill will help you to understand, no matter how much you practised your generalised ‘what I read + what I know = what I infer’ strategy.

 And inference is not a a generalised skill.
 There is no being good at making inferences skill that is separate from the content being read.
 Successfully making the inference about Hannibal and the Alps doesn’t help one jot to infer from the following sentence from Michael Bond’s A Bear Called Paddington: